maxio-yu/LearnGIT/README.md

 - use below ways to set the defalt behavior so next time 'git push' without other parameter will work:
     1. git push --set-upstream origin test
     2. git branch --set-upstream-to origin/test

+ ## Rebase and push

+ - when did rebase and try push, server will decline